The International Monetary Fund (IMF) has warned that Nigeria’s exchange rate could depreciate 35 per cent this year.

 Monetary policy is tightened insufficiently to bring down inflation below 20% and pressures on the naira persist.
 In addition, Nigeria was hit by another adverse climate shock in early 2024 (following severe flooding in late 2022) that exacerbated the current weakness in agriculture and led to a decline in output and a surge in food prices,”

-“Given the absence of local production and the recent liberalization of commodity imports, the exchange rate would likely depreciate further—by an estimated 35% in 2024—and contribute to a further sharp rise in inflation, peaking at 44%, before monetary policy is eventually tightened sharply.”
+“Given the absence of local production and the recent liberalisation of commodity imports, the exchange rate would likely depreciate further—by an estimated 35% in 2024—and contribute to a further sharp rise in inflation, peaking at 44%, before monetary policy is eventually tightened sharply.”

-The Bretton Woods institution suggests that the country would gain from formulating a comprehensive macroeconomic and growth strategy, in collaboration and with support from development partners.
+The Bretton Woods institution suggests that the country would gain from formulating a comprehensive macroeconomic and growth strategy in collaboration and with support from development partners.

 The fund further predicted that the country’s growth could fall to zero in 2024 and only slowly recover to two per cent in 2028.